davep33l/fusion_fighters/README.md

 4. As a user of the website I should be able to see more about the club
 5. As a user of the website I should be able to see a timetable of the classes
 6. As a user of the website I should be able to see the cost of the classes
-7. As a user of the website I should be able to see testimonials from current or previous memebers regarding the club
+7. As a user of the website I should be able to see testimonials from current or previous members regarding the club
 8. As a user of the website I should be able to contact the club for more information or to sign up
 9. The site should be responsive on both mobile and desktop
 10. The site should be easy to navigate to the relevant sections of the site